-The WebVR API is currently available in Firefox Nightly builds, in experimental builds of Chrome, and in the Samsung Internet Browser for Gear VR.
-Note: Unfortunately not all browsers and devices can access WebVR content, check the specifications on the official WebVR page.
+The WebVR is currently available in Firefox Nightly, Firefox (version 55+), Chrome, and in the Samsung Internet Browser for Gear VR.

 You can test your browser's support for WebVR with these examples:

 When you navigate to a WebVR page, you'll need to tap the VR headset icon to enter VR mode.

 We’ve been working on an experimental WebVR public speaking demo.
 View this webpage on your mobile and tap the VR headset icon for the VR experience without needing to download an app.